Iraneus/betamedneed/_services/research.md

 For research and learning tools, as soon as the order and payment method is confirmed if required, you can have what you need delivered within 45 minutes or at a suitable time.

-Note: Some larger and more complex tools may take longer.